kevinmsmith131/task-tracker/README.md

 The Sign up page allows a user to enter a username, password, confirmation password, and then submit this information to be logged in.
 There is also a link to the Log in page that a user can follow if they already have an account.

 ### Task List
+#### Header
+The header displays a greeting to the signed in user.
+Below the greeting is a message that displays the number of incomplete tasks.
+The word "Logout" is present in the top right corner, and when it is clicked, the signed in user is logged out.

+#### Search and Add Area

+#### Tasks

 ### Add Task Page